How to Heal Your Heart So You Can Love Again

 It takes courage and humility to look in the mirror and ask, “What part did I play?”

-If we want to move on, we must recognize what role we played, how we may have contributed to this heartbreak in one way or another, and most importantly, what we can do to heal the part of us that inadvertently led us to this unbearable pain.
+If we want to move on, we must recognize our role, how we may have contributed to this heartbreak in one way or another, and, most importantly, what we can do to heal the part of ourselves that inadvertently led us to this unbearable pain.

 Until we do so, we are trapped in an ever-revolving merry-go-round of victimhood, self-pity, blame, and accusations.